mjkatona/MRTGBits/README.md

 https://github.com/mjkatona/MRTGBits/releases

 What does this do?
-MRTG can display in Bits but records everything in Bytes When importing MRTG data in other applications as Bits, it must first be converted This NAGIOS core plugin will convert, import, and set threadsholds as Bits
+MRTG can display in bits but records everything in Bytes When importing MRTG data in other applications as Bits, it must first be converted This NAGIOS core plugin will convert, import, and set threadsholds as Bits